Located less than 30 minutes from downtown Salem, Oregon, you’ll find the picturesque town of Silverton. With well-maintained homes, a...

 View Wineries, Cidermakers & Craft Brewers Itinerary in a larger map

-For in-town tasting, visit Grand Vines and sip from a rotating list of local, regional and international wines.
-Live music is often on the menu, along with antipasto plates, sandwiches, soups and salads.
-Save room for handmade goodies from Extreme Chocolates.
+For in-town tasting, visit and sip from a rotating list of local, regional and international wines.
+Enjoy wine by the glass or bottle, paired with mouth-watering flatbread sandwiches, salads and handmade lasagna.

 Honeywood Winery, Oregon’s oldest producing winery, offers complimentary tastings of its varietal, fruit and specialty wines – including mead – and a gourmet marketplace selling Oregon foods and wine-related gifts.